-The answer is by utilizing 3 AdWords cheats.
-These are going to sound imsimple, but I promise if you apply these to your campaigns, you will see dramatic results very quickly.
-Of course, these cheats are only a fraction of what you need to do to maintain a healthy AdWords campaign.
+The answer is by utilizing 3 Google Ads cheats.
+These are going to sound simple, but I promise if you apply these to your campaigns, you will see dramatic results very quickly.
+Of course, these cheats are only a fraction of what you need to do to maintain a healthy Google Ads campaign.
 Just because you have 30 lives in Contra doesn’t mean you’re going to win… A lot of skill is still involved, but it’s a whole lot easier when you have those extra lives!

 Let’s dive into each of the 3 cheats…

 Of all 3, budget optimization is by far the most important.
 But before you can even use this cheat, you have to first structure your campaigns properly.

 There are a nearly infinite number of ways you could structure a Google Ads campaign.
 You can structure campaigns for each of your core products or services, for each of your target locations, for top performing keywords versus test keywords, for exact match keywords versus phrase match keywords, and the list goes on and on.